-You may engage in legitimate political activities and make personal political contributions to the extent permitted under law.
+You may engage in certain legitimate political activities and make political contributions in a personal capacity to the extent permitted under law and Firm policy.
 However, you are prohibited from making contributions to any political officials or political causes if those contributions are intended to influence the award or retention of any Morgan Stanley business.

-It is important that officers and employees review the Policy on U.S. Political Contributions and Activities and the procedures that apply to their business unit or department or consult with a member of LCD prior to engaging in any political activity or making any political contribution in the United States.
+Prior to engaging in any political activity or making any political contribution in the U.S., officers and employees should review the Policy on U.S. Political Contributions and Activities and the procedures that apply to their business unit or department or consult with a member of LCD.
+As outlined in the Policy, all political contribution and solicitation activity in the U.S. must be precleared.
+Contributions to Morgan Stanley's Political Action Committee do not require preclearance.